 Sky Candy teachers are a dedicated group of aerial and circus practitioners and performers who share the common goal of bringing the fun and beauty of aerial arts to the wider Austin community.
 We seek to provide the highest possible quality of aerial instruction, and to that end all of our teachers have gone through and are continually involved in aerial instructor training, as provided by the Nimble Arts Teacher Training program of the New England Center for Circus Arts.
 We believe that anyone can learn to be a circus artist, and we invite you to come experience the transformative power, the personal growth and the body awareness developed in the journey of taking to the sky in a fun, supportive environment.

 At present, we are not seeking any additional regular teachers.
 However, if you have a pro-level circus skill you’d like to share with our students, please let us know!
 We frequently host workshops and specialty one-off classes and will expand our class offerings as interest grows.
-To inquire about teaching a workshop, fill out our contact form and we’ll get back to you shortly.
+To inquire about teaching a workshop, e-mail Winnie at firstname.lastname@example.org.

 Born in Germany, Andy Agne started his dance education at age 10.
 At age 16 he switched his emphasis to gymnastics, followed by aerial acrobatics at age 20.
 He is mainly self-taught, although he has trained with several aerialists and acrobats throughout his career.

 Known as the Red-Hot, Twisted Tease, Bethany is a full-time performer of aerial arts, contortion, and burlesque.

 Caroline grew up in central Texas, studying theatre arts and dance in high school.
 Modern dance became her favorite genre of movement in college.
 After a minor injury and two kids, Caroline thought her performance days were over.
 A decade later she discovered a new art form that rehabilitated her body and engaged her mind.